-A volunteer Board of Directors determines United Way’s straegic direction, advises and takes responsibility for financial decisions and the CEO’s performance.
+A volunteer Board of Directors determines United Way’s strategic direction, advises and takes responsibility for financial decisions and the CEO’s performance.
 The Board members are accountable for achieving United Way’s objectives.
 In Central Alberta, the Board members come from business, government, social services and the public sector.

 Rick Van Hemmen has been a member of the United Way board since September 2010, and has been an active United Way supporter through NOVA Chemicals’ workplace campaigns for many years.
-Rick holds a degree in Chemical Engineering from the University of Waterloo, and has over 25 years’ experience at NOVA Chemicals’ manufacturing locations in Ontario and Alberta.
+Rick holds a degree in Chemical Engineering from the University of Waterloo, and has over 27 years’ experience at NOVA Chemicals’ manufacturing locations in Ontario and Alberta.
 Rick is currently the Manufacturing Director for NOVA Chemicals’ operations in Alberta.
 He comes to the UWCA with previous board experience from his time in Ontario, as former President of the Sarnia-Lambton Environmental Association and founding Chair of the Bluewater Sustainability Initiative.
 Rick and his wife, Ann, moved to Red Deer in 2008.
 They have two grown children, Alysia and Keith, who currently reside in Ontario.
 Rick and Ann are dog lovers, and enjoy vacationing in the Caribbean to help shorten the Alberta winters.
-Rick is also a martial artist who can often be found weight training in a local gym.
+Rick is also a drummer and a martial artist who can often be found weight training in a local gym.